7 Tips to Master Your Saturn Return

 If you still get stuck and don’t have any idea about your overarching mission, I recommend starting with identifying your top 3-5 core values.
 Once you’ve done that, reflect and begin to let go of any behaviors, habits, or vices that are not in alignment with those values.

-It can be uncomfortable to realize all of the ways that you’ve been living out of alignment with what your heart truly prioritizes in life, but by you doing this work yourself, you’re ensuring that your Saturn Return won’t have to do this dirty work for you in cutting out what’s no longer aligned for you.
+It can be uncomfortable to realize all of the ways that you’ve been living out of alignment with what your heart truly prioritizes in life, but by doing this work yourself, you’re ensuring that your Saturn Return won’t have to do this dirty work for you in cutting out what’s no longer aligned for you.

 3. Put in the time & effort